skip to main content

 PackagePriceSpeedView on provider site

-T-Mobile has only one internet plan, but it’s one of our favorites.
+T-Mobile has five internet plans, while Optimum has many.
 If you just compare the speed and introductory prices, Optimum wins, hands down.
 But that’s not always the best way to shop for an internet plan.
 With internet speed, you need only enough to cover your activities and maybe have a little headroom for unusually bandwidth-heavy days.
 T-Mobile’s 245Mbps speed is just right for most customers.
-And while low introductory rates feel like a win in the beginning, eventually the price hike comes and you’re stuck with a bill you never would have agreed to at face value.
+And while low introductory rates feel like a win in the beginning, it’s important to know they could go up by $30 per month after two years.

 T-Mobile offers the conveniences of 5G and stress-free plan policies.
 Its rate includes everything, even a rental internet gateway.
 The setup is super simple—no cables, appointments, or technicians required.
 Also, moving the gateway to a better spot is as simple as connecting it to power.
 Any other type of internet service requires rerouting the cabling in your home.